Steel Building Learn The Basics

 It does not matter where you are standing or what your point of reference is - these names do not change.

 When using these terms to describe the walls/sides of a steel building, Buck Steel often abbreviates them as: FSW (front sidewall), LEW (left endwall), BSW (back sidewall), and REW (right endwall).

 In addition to referencing the walls as above, each wall is divided into "bays".
-A bay is simply the space in between frame lines.
-In the above picture, the front sidewall has 3 bays referred to as bay 1, bay 2, and bay 3.
-The left endwall has 2 bays as well.
+A bay is simply the space in between frame lines (on sidewalls) or the space between columns (on endwalls).
+Bays are always numbered left to right.
+In the above picture, both sidewalls and both endwalls each have 3 bays.

 Steel Building Framed Openings